ReceiptToSheet

 Is there a free plan?

 Yes.
-The free tier gives you 10 scans per month with no credit card required.
-Google Sheets sync requires the Starter plan ($20/month).
-When you register, you get a 14-day Starter trial so you can test the full Sheets integration before deciding.
+The free tier gives you 20 scans per month with no credit card required.
+That number is deliberate — it's enough to actually evaluate the tool over a few weeks of real receipts, not a teaser pack that runs out by Tuesday.
+Google Sheets sync requires the Pro plan ($15/month, or $12/month billed annually).
+When you register, you get a 14-day Pro trial so you can test the full Sheets integration before deciding.

 The Payoff

-Once you have this set up, the workflow becomes genuinely quick: take a photo, glance at the extracted data, tap confirm.
+Once this is set up, the workflow is genuinely quick: take a photo, glance at the extracted data, tap confirm.
 Thirty seconds per receipt, no laptop, no typing.

 Your Google Sheet updates in real time.
 At the end of the month, your expense data is already in Sheets — no import step, no catching up.
-Just open your sheet and start analyzing.
+Open your sheet and start analyzing.
+My wife stopped asking "did you log the Costco run?" about three weeks after I switched our workflow over.
+That, more than any feature, is what I was trying to build.

 Try ReceiptToSheet free →